-If you do not agree with the way the Community Grants Hub or the department has handled your complaint, you may complain to the Commonwealth Ombudsman.
-The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with the Community Grants Hub or the department.
+If you do not agree with the way the Community Grants Hub has handled your complaint, you may complain to the Commonwealth Ombudsman.
+The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with the Community Grants Hub.